 Protein is one of the most important components of our diet, as proteins are composed of amino acids that are needed for the production of all cells and tissues in the body.
 Watermelon seeds, in particular, contain high levels of arginine, which has been directly linked to lower blood pressure and a reduced risk of coronary heart disease.
-Other amino acids are also present in these seeds, helping to maintain normal growth and repair processes in various organ systems.
+Other amino acids are also present in these seeds, helping maintain normal growth and repair processes in various organ systems.

-Aside from helping to develop new cells and tissues, amino acids are key elements in sexual activity and libido.
-The significant levels of lysine, glutamic acid and arginine can boost sex drive in those men who are suffering from infertility or impotence, while certain carotenoids found in these seeds will increase sperm production, boosting the chances of conception for couples trying to get pregnant.
+Aside from helping develop new cells and tissues, amino acids are key elements in sexual activity and libido.
+The significant levels of lysine, glutamic acid, and arginine can boost sex drive in those men who are suffering from infertility or impotence, while certain carotenoids found in these seeds will increase sperm production, boosting the chances of conception for couples trying to get pregnant.

-Boost Energy Levels
+Increase Energy Levels